 Hence, the inward life must be the place in which we first discover our abiding sources of meaning, affirmation, nurture, and visions for living.
 For, it is this spiritual foundation that will hold us steady when the winds of life blow the hardest.
 This is why I believe that spiritual formation is a deep expression of self-care.
 As such, let us remember, the most beautiful rose without consistent nourishment eventually becomes a dead weed.
 In like manner, an unnourished Spirit dies over time and its beauty and strength is diminished and lost to the ages.

 Michael Lee Cook, ThD, LMFT, is a licensed pastoral psychotherapist in private practice at Micah Counseling Services in Peachtree City, Georgia.
-He is also a lecturer in pastoral care at Columbia Theological Seminary and serves as an adjunct professor in pastoral care at Emory Candler School of Theology.
+He is also faculty for Columbia Theological Seminary’s Leadership In Ministry program and serves as an adjunct professor in pastoral care at Emory Candler School of Theology.
 Further, he is an AAMFT Approved Supervisor candidate providing clinical supervision to aspiring mental health professionals.
 Cook is an ordained Baptist minister that speaks regularly at professional conferences in the area of family life and theology.
 He is the author of Black Fatherhood, Adoption, and Theology: A Contextual Analysis and Response (Peter Lang Publishing, 2015).